ThereseTaylor/System-Architecture/Microservice-Patterns/README.md

 # Microservice Architecture Overview

+This project was created to implement microservice patterns.

 ## address-service
 **Technology Stack**: Flask, Python

-**Description**: This service is likely a REST API built with Flask.
+**Description**: This service is a REST API built with Flask.
 It may handle HTTP requests for specific functionalities such as user management, data processing, or serving as a gateway to other services.

 **Overview**:
 apiVersion: apps/v1